MicrosoftDocs/dynamics365smb-docs/financials/finance-how-specify-posting-periods.md

 ---
-title: 'How to: Specify Posting Periods | Microsoft Docs'
+title: Specify Posting Periods| Microsoft Docs
-description: Explains how to set posting start and end dates.
+description: You specify posting start and end dates to set up when users can post to the general ledger.
 services: project-madeira
 documentationcenter: ''
 author: jswymer